The WoW Warrior Guide

 The crafting professions are all very expensive to level up and you should probably wait until 80+ to seriously level any of them since that’s when the cash comes a little more freely.
 Of course, that’s not such an issue if you farm all your mats (ugh.)

 Each of the professions offers self-only items or abilites.
 It’s up to you to decide whether the self-only effects are worth the effort.
-The bonuses in Mists of Pandaria (MoP) are much greater than they were in Cataclysm.
+The bonuses in Mists of Pandaria (MoP) are much greater than they were in Cataclysm, figure about 320 Str or so bonus.
+That’s about two Str gems worth.

 - Alchemy – in addition to creating all kinds of useful potions you will gain increased effects from your own potions.
-For example, your Strength flasks 1320 Str in M of P. Figure about 30% more stats and an extra hour duration from flasks and elixirs.
+For example, your Strength flask provides 1320 Str in M of P. Figure about 30% more stats and an extra hour duration from flasks and elixirs.

 - Blacksmiths can add two gems sockets, one each to bracers and gloves.
 So that’s two more fine gems for Str or for your tanking stats.
-Or two more PvP Power gems.
+Or two more PvP gems.
+Also, secondary gems (Hit, Crit, etc.) have twice the value (320) of your Str gems (160.)
+So you could get 640 Hit or Crit or 320 Str.

 - Enchanting – Adds stats to your rings, 160 each in MoP.